-- 21 advertisements found to be in breach of the ASAI Code on grounds relating to Misleading Advertising, Health and Beauty, Principles, Decency & Propriety
+- 8 advertisements found to be in breach of the ASAI Code on grounds relating to Recognisability, Misleading/Substantiation, Availability, and Principles/ /Prices

-21 of the 25 advertisements were found to have been in breach of the ASAI Code on grounds related to Misleading Advertising, Health and Beauty, Principles, Decency & Propriety and Substantiation.
-The advertisements complained of related to Social Media, Online, Radio and Outdoor advertising.
-Two of those upheld related to intra industry / interested party complaints.
-The ASAI Complaints Committee chose not to uphold four consumer complaints.
+All 8 of the advertisements were found to have been in breach of the ASAI Code on grounds related to Recognisability, Misleading/Substantiation, Availability and Principles/Prices.
+The advertisements complained of related to the Internet and Social Media.
+One of those which was partly upheld related to intra industry / interested party complaints.

 The Complaints Committee is a completely independent arm of the ASAI and is responsible for considering and adjudicating on complaints submitted by the public, by an organisation, by a Government Department or any other person or body.
 The Committee is made up of a range of experts from the advertising, media, education, consumer and marketing sectors.
 See further details here – https://www.asai.ie/about-us/complaints-committee

 Commenting on the latest ASAI rulings, Orla Twomey, Chief Executive of the ASAI, stated:

 “The latest complaints bulletin from the ASAI illustrates our ability to handle complaints across online platforms, in particular social media, and demonstrates how we ensure that ads in Ireland stick to the advertising rules.
 The main role of advertising self-regulatory organisations (SROs), such as the ASAI, is to ensure that ads and other marketing communications are legal, truthful, decent and honest, prepared with a sense of social responsibility to the consumer and society and with proper respect for the principles of fair competition.”